thunderbird89/esf/stories/story-knock-knock.md

 > "You did more than duty, Major.
 You wrote history."
 General Takahashi straightened.
 "But first, you need rest.
 Real rest, in your own quarters, on your own world.
 Medical will want to check everyone, debriefing will happen tomorrow, and there are people in Tokyo who want to talk to you about what happened.
 But for now, welcome home."

-He gestured toward the hangar, where Okuu could see more personnel waiting—familiar faces, colleagues she'd worked with before the deployment, people she'd known for years.
+He gestured toward the hangar, where Okuu could see more personnel waiting - familiar faces, colleagues she'd worked with before the deployment, people she'd known for years.

 Behind her, the Hell Ravens' Talons sat on the apron, battle-scarred and weary but intact.
 Ten fighters that had flown to Jupiter, fought for eight hours against impossible odds, and made it home.

 Six empty slots in the formation.
 Six pilots who'd never stand on this apron again.
 Six families who would receive commemorative statuettes made of precious metals instead of their loved ones.

-Okuu thought about them—their faces, their voices, the way they'd flown in combat.
+Okuu thought about them - their faces, their voices, the way they'd flown in combat.
 They'd died defending Earth.
 Died as warriors.
 Died doing their duty.

 She would carry their memory for the rest of her life.